Florida Woman Outraged After Being Made To Remove LGBTQ Pride Flag By Her Condo Association

 — The Galley (@thegalleydtsp) June 21, 2019

-It’s true that the First Amendment does guarantee your right to free speech, according to Parli, it only applies to the government from interfering in your free speech.
+It’s true that the First Amendment does guarantee your right to free speech, according to Parli, but it only applies to the government interfering in your free speech.
 Private entities, like an HOA, can.
 And they do, all the time.

 When you sign a contract with an HOA, you are essentially abrogating your right to free expression to those areas laid out by the contract.
-If you violate the rules to which you consented with your signature on the contract, they can — and will — do whatever the contract allows them to to remedy the situation.
+If you violate the rules to which you consented with your signature on the contract, they can — and will — do whatever the contract allows them to do to remedy the situation.

 “Constitutional protections need not apply, because the owners ‘agree’ to the terms of the restrictive covenants by the mere act of taking title to a home within the boundaries of the HOA,” writes Deborah Goonan.